BenMorel/LanguageLayer/README.md

 $languageCode = $client->detectLanguage('Some text.
 Try more than a few words for accurate detection.');
 ```

-This method attemps to find a single *reliable* result, if several results are returned, and will also accept a single result,
+This method loops through the results to find a single *reliable* result.
+If it there is no reliable result, but the API
-even if not *reliable*, unless the second parameter, `$forceReliable`, is set to true.
+returned a single result, it will also accept it, unless the second parameter, `$forceReliable`, is set to true:

 ```
-$languageCode = $client->detectLanguage('...', true); // will not accept a single result, if not reliable
+$languageCode = $client->detectLanguage('...', true); // will not accept a single result, if not "reliable"
 ```

 If no single, acceptable result is found, a `LanguageDetectionException` is thrown.